 - You submitted an application but were unable to attend orientation.

 If you meet any of this criteria, do not submit an application.
 Instead, please call our office at 717-531-8278.

 Who can apply to be a volunteer?

-Volunteers must be able to commit to a minimum of 100 hours over a minimum of six months’ time.
+Volunteers must be able to commit to a minimum of 100 hours within the first year.

-Because the hospital incurs the cost of the mandatory health screenings and background checks, we are unable to accommodate short-term volunteer service.
-We are also unable to accommodate court-ordered community service.
+Due to mandatory state requirements for volunteering, we are unable to accommodate short term volunteer service.
+Additionally, we are unable to accommodate court-ordered community service.